This post has been updated. It was originally published on December 2, 2020.

 Another major battery suck is 5G connectivity.
 If you turn on low power mode with a 5G phone, it will revert back to 4G.

-Even though the basics are the same, there are a few differences between how Android and iOS apply low power mode.
+Even though the basics are the same, there are a few differences between how Android and iOS apply low battery mode.
 On Android devices, for example, dark mode turns on right away—this doesn’t happen on iPhones.
 On iOS, the software disables some of the “visual effects” it uses, but Apple doesn’t specify which effects are switched off.

 Low Power Mode on iOS